Hirohisa580/furima-32071/README.md

 ### Association
 - has_one :user_item
-- belongs_to :user, through: :user_items, dependent: :destroy
+- belongs_to :user, dependent: :destroy

 ---